natenka/q_and_a/code/02_explore_network_map/README_ENG.md

 the entire network and collect information about devices and topology.

-For example, if the topology looks like this:
+For example, if the topology looks like this and the IP address of R1 is known:

 ```
 .====.    .=====.    .====.